 Aspen Prize for Community College Excellence

 The $1 million Aspen Prize for Community College Excellence is the nation’s signature recognition for America’s community colleges—as one U.S. president called it, “basically the Oscars for great community colleges.”
-The Prize is rooted in deep research into community colleges that achieve excellent and equitable results, uncovering models of excellence that Aspen shares with the field and embeds in our professional development programs.
+The Prize is rooted in deep research into colleges that achieve excellent and improving student outcomes, uncovering models of excellence that Aspen shares with the field and embeds in our professional development programs.

 Introduction

-The $1 million Aspen Prize – awarded every two years – recognizes community colleges with outstanding achievement in six critical areas of student success: teaching and learning; certificate and degree completion; transfer and bachelor’s attainment; workforce success; college and program access; and, equitable outcomes for students of color and students from lower-income backgrounds.
+The $1 million Aspen Prize – awarded every two years – recognizes excellent community colleges that achieve high and improving levels of student success in several areas, including teaching and learning; certificate and degree completion; transfer and bachelor’s attainment; workforce success; and college and program access.
 Prize winners and finalists are selected based on three rounds of intensive data analysis and qualitative research by independent experts and selection committees.
 The effective practices and models of excellence uncovered during the Prize process are shared with the field through open-access assessment tools and publications, conference presentations, and an extensive set of professional development programs, including Aspen presidential fellowships and Aspen’s state and system partnerships.
 The Prize is supported by Ascendium, the Joyce Foundation, the Kresge Foundation, and JP Morgan Chase & Co.

 Applications Closed